TanviPandya20/CyberSecurity-Lab/Kali_Tools.md

 ### i.
 WPscan
 ## B. Web application proxies
 ### i.
 Burpsuite
+- Burp Suite is an integrated platform for performing security testing of web applications.
+Its various tools work seamlessly together to support the entire testing process, from initial mapping and analysis of an application's attack surface, through to finding and exploiting security vulnerabilities.
 ## C. Web crawlers & directory bruteforce
 ### i. dirb
 ### ii. ffuf